HistoricEngland/H.API/HeritageGatewayRecordSchemaDocumentation.md

-1.1  | Addition of Overview section and updates to attribute descriptions | Jan Putzan (Ember Technology) 1.2  | Changes following the review of the Heritage Gateway Schema | Jan Putzan (Ember Technology) 1.3  | Capturing optional relationship with the Related Monument Records | Jan Putzan (Ember Technology)
+1.1  | Addition of Overview section and updates to attribute descriptions | Jan Putzan (Ember Technology) 1.2  | Changes following the review of the Heritage Gateway Schema | Jan Putzan (Ember Technology) 1.3  | Capturing optional relationship with the Related Monument Records | Jan Putzan (Ember Technology) 1.4  | Addition of "delete" flag to the Heritage Gateway Record Schema | Jan Putzan (Ember Technology)

 ## Overview